awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2aurora.steps.connectaurora.md

 Next, test your connection to your Aurora MySQL DB instance\.

 1. In SQL Workbench/J, choose **File**, then choose **Connect window**\.
-Choose the Create a new connection profile icon\. using the following information: Connect to the Aurora MySQL DB instance in SQL Workbench/J by using the information as shown following
+Choose the Create a new connection profile icon\. using the following information: Connect to the Aurora MySQL DB instance in SQL Workbench/J by using the information as shown following:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/sbs/chap-rdsoracle2aurora.steps.connectaurora.html)

 1. Test the connection by choosing **Test**\.
 Choose **OK** to close the dialog box, then choose OK to create the connection profile\.